RayHightower/RayHightower.com/_posts/2015-05-06-berkshire-hathaway-50th.markdown

 ### 5k Run
 About 1,000 people gathered for the 5k _Invest in Yourself_ run on Sunday morning.
 The weather was perfect.

-{% imgcap /images/berkshire_hathaway_5k.jpg 5k runners gather at the start. %}
+{% include image.html img=" /images/berkshire_hathaway_5k.jpg 5k runners gather at the start. %}

-{% imgcap /images/berkshire_hathaway_5k_finishers.jpg 5k finishers queue up for swag. %}
+{% include image.html img="/images/berkshire_hathaway_5k_finishers.jpg" caption="5k finishers queue up for swag." %}

 ### Looking Forward to the Next One
 The Berkshire Hathaway annual meeting offers an inspiring, powerful learning experience each year.
 I look forward to the next one.